tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_oxygenxml.md

 ### PDF output

-Although it might seem like PDF is an outdated mode for delivering docs, PDF is still highly common and needed in many documentation scenarios, especially for providing docs to early access partners.
+Although it might seem like PDF is an outdated mode for delivering docs, PDF is still needed in many documentation scenarios, especially for providing docs to early access partners.
 Many times when you're writing docs, you need to send the topic to an early access partner, excluding the topic from the rest of your docs until the feature is ready.
 Other times, PDFs are needed to send to partners who haven't signed contracts yet (and hence can't get access to your developer portal) but who want to preview the docs to gauge the level of integration complexity.

-Integrating PDF output in other docs-as-code tools typically involves using external tools such as Prince or other open-source PDF generators (which require their own styling and configuration).
+Integrating PDF output in other docs-as-code tools typically involves using external tools such as Prince or open-source PDF generators (which require their own styling and configuration).
 This can be a huge headache and hassle to deal with.
 With Oxygen XML, the PDF is included already and attractively styled.

 If you want to customize the PDF, you can do so using CSS, which is more accessible and familiar, rather than XSLT.
 The [Oxygen Styles Basket](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/dcpp_oxygen_styles_basket.html) allows you to build your own CSS skin used for both PDF and webhelp output.

 ### Translation support

 Finally, one often overlooked but significant feature is translation.
-If you anticipate the need to translate your content, consider who you'll handle this workflow long before you decide on your authoring tool.
-A cumbersome translation workflow can be a huge time sink, especially if you have goals to keep your translated content in sync with your primary language.
+If you anticipate the need to translate your content, consider how you will handle this workflow long before you decide on your authoring tool.
+A cumbersome translation workflow can be a huge time drain, especially if you have goals to keep your translated content in sync with your primary language.
 Translation is usually where static site generators hit their first major stumbling block.

 Translation processes and requirements vary depending on the content and vendor, but the general process for translating content involves bundling up the files you want translated (either XML, HTML, or Markdown format), sending them off to the vendor, and then getting these same files back, but with translated content.
 You then need to reimport the translated content back into your project.
 With Oxygen XML, you can [manage translation tasks](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/dita-translating.html?hl=translation%2Cworkflow) using the [DITA Translation Package Builder Add-on](https://www.oxygenxml.com/doc/versions/23.1/ug-editor/topics/translation-package-builder-addon.html).